Menu

 Session: (301)

-Alessandra Derose, RN, BSN;
+Alessandra Derose, BSN RN

-Jacqueline M. Santana, BSN; Meghan Mulhern, RN, BSN
+Jacqueline M. Santana, BSN

 Gain valuable information on the importance of a neuroscience nurses' role in a craniotomy pathway protocol.
 Through education on the importance of a nurses role in upholding and practicing this protocol, patient experience will be improved by reducing length of stays, lowering hospital costs, and ensuring safe and quality patient care.